 A convenient power button allows the user to control the device with one hand.
 The eraser’s curved body is comfortable for righties and lefties.
 It comes with 20 eraser refills, but you can purchase a 30 pack separately (which comes with 15 large 5 mm erasers and 15 extra-fine 2.4 mm erasers).

-It is a bit more pricey than other options on the list, but if you’re a professional artist in need of versatility, portability, and precision, this is a great electric eraser to buy.
+It is a bit more pricey than other options on the list.
+Still, this is a great electric eraser to buy if you’re a professional artist needing versatility, portability, and precision.

 6. Sakura Cordless Electric Eraser

 Professional artists also adore the Sakura Cordless Electric Eraser.
 It’s a compact, battery-operated device that uses two AAA batteries.
 And unlike most other electric erasers, this one comes with batteries.